sonofmole/iPhone_Manager/README.md

 In config.yaml you will need to edit :

 * **Path to the database :**
-*A Python list, you full path including filename and extension*
+*A Python list, use full path including filename and extension*

 * **Channel name :**
 *The channel you want the bot to post to*